 NOTE 1: It is assumed that this WT covers 6G System procedures including functionalities such as mobility management, session management, NAS transport and UE NAS identifiers.

 NOTE 2: For the above bullet a, target would be not to impact other non-access stratum functionalities when introducing new non-access stratum functionalities.
 If this is not possible, objective is to minimize impact.

+NOTE x: This WT assumes that the potential overload and congestion caused by control signals in 6G System are taken into account.

 WT#1.1.2